 Summer School in Mathematical Physics

-The Summer School of the International Association of Mathematical Physics (IAMP) and the European Mathematical Society (EMP) is postponed again to 29 August to 2 September, due to uncertainties related to the current coronavirus situation.
-It will take place at the Technical University of Munich (TUM), Garching Forschungscampus on 29 August to 2 September.
+The Summer School of the International Association of Mathematical Physics (IAMP) and the European Mathematical Society (EMP) takes place at the Technical University of Munich (TUM), Garching Forschungscampus on 29 August to 2 September.

 Registration, including an opportunity to apply for limited travel support, is open by 4th May 2022.
 The Summer School has been postponed twice due to the Corona pandemic.
-If you already applied to QIMP21 and are interested in participating in 2022, we ask that you please resubmit your application.
+If you already applied to QIMP20 and are interested in participating in 2022, we ask that you please resubmit your application.

 About IAMP - EMS Summer School in Mathematical Physics 2022